adorsys/didcomm-mediator-rs/handshake_docs/handshake_flow.md

  - **Mediator Acknowledgment**: The mediator responds with its own DID and a nonce, acknowledging the receipt of the initial message.
    - **Capability Negotiation**: Both parties may exchange additional messages to negotiate capabilities, such as supported encryption algorithms, message formats, and routing mechanisms.
    - **Routing Information**: The mediator may provide routing information necessary for forwarding future messages between the agents.
-   - **Verification**: Each party verifies the identity of the other using cryptographic proofs, ensuring the authenticity and integrity of the exchanged DIDs and messages.
 ## 3. Finalization
 ### Successful Connection:
  - The handshake is finalized when both parties have successfully exchanged all necessary cryptographic information and have verified each other’s identities.